 Mark your pattern pieces, so you know exactly how many times it has to be cut out and from which fabric:

--potholder: cut twice from main fabric and once from heat resistant fabric
+- potholder: cut twice from main fabric and once from heat reflective fleece

 - potholder pocket: cut 4 times main fabric ( or 2 times main and 2 times lining fabric if using scraps), if your fabric is lightweight I would recommend interfacing your pocket pieces, so it holds its shape and gives more structure.

-Draw a rectangle for a loop/ tap that will be an apple’s tail.
+Draw a rectangle for a loop that will be an apple’s tail.
 You can angle it on the side like I have done if you wish.
 It will be sewn on hold, so you only need to cut it once.

 The last pattern piece will be our apple leaf, so fold the paper in half and draw a curved line.
 Its shape and size really depend on you, so have fun with it.
 You can even make two or more different size leaves if you like.
 Cut it twice for each leaf you want to make and use some interfacing again, if your fabric is soft or it drapes.

-As you can see the pattern pieces for an apple-shaped potholder aren’t completed.
+As you can see the pattern pieces for an apple-shaped potholder are completed.
 Now you can look through your leftover fabric to find a color combination that suits your aesthetics or desires.

 ~Have fun drafting your own patterns!~